 Maintain Your Independence Exercise Classes

-October, November, & December Class Schedule
+March & April Class Schedule

-Tuesday and Thursday classes are held in the Fireside Room at the Anglican Church 4703 Canal Rd.
+Tuesday, Thursday and Friday classes are held in the Fireside Room at the Anglican Church 4703 Canal Rd.

-Mondays, October 27 to December 15
+Mondays April 27 to June 15

-Community Hall - Upstairs
+Community Hall

-Anglican Church – Fireside Room
+Anglican Church, Fireside Room

-Moderate Yoga with Mia Klassen 9:30 – 10:30 (8 classes)
+Moderate Yoga with Mia Klassen

 This moderately paced class teaches foundational yoga shapes, introducing breath and the ability to flow from one posture to the next.
 With a focus on alignment, pranayama (awareness of breath), guided meditation, and a rooted sense of Joy and Play.
 You will build strength and mobility, flexibility and balance, while gaining range of motion in your joints and spine.